 The Washburn Transformational Experience (WTE) Community Service is a requirement of the BSW degree program.
-It is seamlessly integrated into the SW 354 and SW 355 BSW Field/Seminar courses.
-Students will be guided in meeting the requirements.
-In addition, students have the option of pursuing additional WTE experiences in Leadership, Scholarly/Creative Activity, or International Education.
+Students will be guided in meeting the requirements as part of the Seminar courses.
+In addition, students have the option of pursuing an additional WTE experience in Leadership, Scholarly/Creative Activity, or International Education.
 Students should consult with their faculty advisor regarding other WTE avenues.